Boulder Food Halls

 The hardest part about dining out with a group (besides splitting the check at the end)?
 Finding a spot that everyone agrees on.
 Enter: food halls.
 Inspired by European markets, food halls house multiple restaurants in one communal space — meaning you can please every palate all in one place.
 Boulder has three food halls to check out, each of them with a variety of international cuisine, outdoor dining, drinks and great views.

 Rosetta Hall is a luxe food hall (think plush velvet seating, a refined navy-and-white color palette, marble countertops, elegant lighting and Le Creuset cookware on display at nearly every food counter) with easy-on-the-wallet menu options and a community atmosphere.
-The three-story culinary hotspot in downtown Boulder features a coffee shop, two bars and 10 restaurant concepts including Italian, Middle Eastern, Mexican and a patisserie for to-die-for desserts and is the bakery for the entire hall.
+The three-story culinary hotspot in downtown Boulder features a coffee shop, two bars and eight restaurant concepts including Italian, Middle Eastern, Thai and a patisserie for to-die-for desserts.
 The hall acts as something of a restaurant incubator, hand-selecting chefs with great promise who don't have their own brick-and-mortar eatery yet.
 View all of the restaurant menus and pricing on the Rosetta Hall website.

 You’ll find inviting seating on every level, from long tables for groups to intimate nooks for two to rooftop cabanas with unbelievable views of the Flatirons.

 A few nights a week Rosetta transforms into a local hot spot for music and dancing.
-You'll find live music every Tuesday at 8pm as well as a DJ and dancing on Thursdays, Fridays and Saturdays starting at 10pm.
+You'll find live music every Tuesday night, lounge music on the rooftop even Sunday evening as well as a DJ and dancing on Thursdays, Fridays and Saturdays starting at 10pm.
 View the upcoming musical lineup and get more information here.

 Avanti F&B Boulder

 After wildly popular success in Denver, Avanti F&B has opened a Boulder location right on Pearl Street.
 The food hall has completely reimagined the 13,000-square-foot former Cheesecake Factory.
-Check out the rooftop deck with amazing views, two bars, six restaurant concepts and a coffee shop.
+Check out the rooftop deck with amazing views, fire pits, two bars, seven restaurant concepts and a coffee shop.

 Rayback Collective is a permanent indoor/outdoor "food park" that combines the stability and community of a food hall with the variety and spontaneity of a food truck roundup.
 Because Boulderites love to be outside so much, this nontraditional food hall centers its activities around an outdoor space, where a variety of food trucks park and serve customers daily.
 You'll find a dog-friendly yard and patio area, picnic tables, colorful murals, a firepit and lawn games.
 Check the rotating food truck schedule online.